 The American Girl store on the Magnificent Mile (Michigan Avenue) in Chicago is every little girl’s dream come true.
 The 2-storey flagship store is piles upon piles of sheer girlie pink delight.
 There is even a restaurant on the second floor past the café and doctor’s office (for broken doll repairs).
 Moms, daughters and dolls (yes they have a high chair for the American Girl dolls to dine) can enjoy a meal together in the American Girl store.
 Dad’s can come too, but there is a LEGO store just outside the restaurant where I know my husband and son would wander off to with an eye-roll and a sigh of relief.

 My daughter generally does not play with dolls.
 She prefers mud.
 So rather than purchase the American Doll that starts at $110.00 in case she didn’t show any interest, I bought a mini doll for $24.00 along with a book about the story of that doll.
 I picked Kit.
 It was the doll that looked most like my daughter and Kit is a spunky little girl whose personality seemed the best fit for MY spunky little girl.
 I’ve started reading her the story about Kit and noticed Netflix actually features the movie about the doll!
 Both my kids love to watch the video while my daughter clutches her very own Kit doll.
 American Girl also ships to Canada.

 The Purple Pig

-This all-day breakfast joint had such great food, we went back a second time for brunch on our last day.
-I even ended up ordering the same dish because it was so scrumptious I had to have it again.
-The portion sizes are huge so you can share a plate and enjoy bottomless coffee at an affordable price.
+This all-day breakfast joint had such great food; we went back a second time for brunch on our last day.
+I even ended up ordering the same dish as the first day because it was so scrumptious I had to have it again.
+The portion sizes are enormous so you can share a plate and enjoy bottomless coffee at an affordable price.
 There are three locations of this Chicago chain.
-The one we dined at was located on East Ohio street.
+The one we dined at was located on East Ohio Street.

 Although we do our best to provide you with accurate information, all event details are subject to change.
 Please contact the facility to avoid disappointment.